Clean Code for IT Specialists: Clean Programming from the Start

 Benefits of Clean Code for IT Specialists

-Technical Advantages
+Technical benefits

-- Reduced technical debt: Fewer legacy issues
+- Reduced technical debt: Fewer legacy issues in the code

 - Better testability: Clean code is easier to test

-Clean Code in Training and Professional Practice
+Clean Code in Training and Profession

-During Training
+During training

 - Learn from open source: Study well-written code on GitHub

-Clean Code becomes even more important:
+Clean Code becomes even more important in professional life:

 - Quality: Customers expect reliable software

-Avoiding Common Clean Code Anti-Patterns
+Avoiding Common Clean Code Antipatterns

-Recognize Code Smells
+Recognizing Code Smells

 - Long Method: Methods with too many lines